Title of The Neverland Wars book in decorative white cursive font that reads "The Neverland Wars" on a black background.

 Identity is its price.

-Tinker Bell survived by containment.
+Tinker Bell survived through containment.

 She learned early that magic demands blood.

-The power she wields, she has silenced.
+The power she carries, she has spent years trying to silence.

-But seals fail,
+But seals fail.

-and what was buried may not remain so forever.
+And what was buried may not remain so forever.

 In the dark, a pirate captain remembers.

-He remembers who he was before he broke;
+He remembers who he was before he broke.

-what was taken in the wreckage.
+What was taken in the wreckage.

 Memory is his weapon.